 Design thinking and innovation give students a new identity, a new way of viewing themselves.
 Part of that identity includes the aspiration to solve problems and the mindset to feel confident.
 You can’t learn without failure.
 It is the expectation of failure that is so transformational about this whole process.
 It changes the learner and it changes their mindset.
-So at St. Andrew’s, Preschool through 12th grade, we encourage students to fail early, fail often and fail forward.
+So at St. Andrew’s, from age 2 through grade 12, we encourage students to fail early, fail often, and fail forward.